themill/wiz/README.rst

 Wiz
 ###

-Wiz is an environment manager.
-Using Wiz you can fetch and create run-time environments configured for a given set of packages.
+Wiz is a package management system.

 *************
 Documentation